baldeosinghm/480finalproject-atm/README.md

 # Black Jack

-This is a black jack game
+This is black jack, the game

-## Rules of the game:
+## Rules of the game

 - Two players: you and the dealer
 - Dealt three cards